 But.
 (Every love story has to have a 'But,' right?)
 He is a solid four years older than she is, which is huge when you're 16.
 So, while she had the strong impression he really liked her before the whole Nutcracker was done, he didn't initiate with her after that.
 After that last performance she didn't have any more reason to be at his studio, and he didn't take that step of establishing a friendship with her outside of their role together in the ballet.

-But once she set her heart on Josiah, no other boy stood a chance, and I could breathe a sigh of relief.
+But once she set her heart on Jack, no other boy stood a chance, and I could breathe a sigh of relief.
 Between January and June, he would shoot her a text every once in a while, and they would have a brief conversation.
 I wish I could have videotaped her reactions when a text from him would come through -- her joy was palpable, infectious, and hilarious all at once!
 They would have a brief little exchange, and then she would wait, wait, wait, sometimes for weeks before he would text again.
 It was a little odd, and I can only guess what was going on on his end of things -- maybe he thought she was too young for him, maybe there were other girls he was interested in.
 One week in August they spent every afternoon together because he had a ballet intensive in our city with a three hour break in the afternoons.
-Even after that week, however, Ivy still wouldn't let herself believe he actually liked her.
+Even after that week, however, Isla still wouldn't let herself believe he actually liked her.
 (Which was totally baffling to me.
 Of course he likes you, honey!
 Are you waiting for him to rent a billboard?)
 From her perspective, it was too much to hope for.

 Eventually, maybe by September, they began to text more frequently, and a true friendship was established.
 Even then, she didn't have any confidence he liked her, although as a middle-aged woman, I know that a straight boy has no other reason to text any girl that much.